 When employees feel they lack opportunities to express opinions or the environment has become toxic so they feel their voice is unheard, they tend to become unmotivated and start looking for the door.

 Senior leaders can further generate engagement in the workplace by promoting a spirit of teamwork and cooperation amongst themselves.
-This positive peer interaction at the senior level allows employees to witness a success model that should trickle down within the organization.
+This positive peer interaction at the senior level allows employees to witness a success model that should trickle down to the organization.

 Your culture can make or break you

 Leaders must set the example and be just as concerned about culture as they are about the strategy within.
-Organizations whose strategy is at odds with their culture should think twice, as it’s easier to change strategies than to change culture.
+Organizations whose strategy is at odds with their culture should think twice, as it’s easier to change strategies than to change a culture.
 My friend’s company has tremendous growth plans that it can’t get off the ground; the culture is eating it alive.

 Engagement starts at the top

 The cascade effect means that if the heads of the organization are committed to building the right culture, it will cascade like a waterfall.
 Every study of companies with strong financial results shows they share one distinguishing feature: That is the quality of their senior management.
 If the senior managers’ levels of engagement are high, their ability to engage others in the organization is strong

 In highly engaged organizations, leaders are perceived as significantly more effective than their counterparts at low engagement organizations.
 These leaders set the right direction and mobilize the workforce.
 Communication is an important element in building the perception of leader effectiveness.
 Leaders must communicate the reality of the business and the impact it has on the organization while recapturing employees’ hearts and minds.

 Strong leadership and frequent communication are always important, but they are crucial during difficult times to even maintain employee engagement at current levels, let alone drive it higher.
 What is really important with respect to leadership communication is that it be frequent and forthright, answering the questions employees are asking.